-Males scored significantly higher on selfmechanical/scientific creativity females with a small to medium effect size (d = .40).
+Males scored significantly higher on selfrated mechanical/scientific creativity than females with a small to medium effect size (d =.40).
 However, it is important to put the means for males and females in context.
 The mean for males was 3.0 on a five-point scale with 3 labeled as neither more nor less creative (than people of your age and life experience), whereas the mean for females was 2.64.
-As in the case of sex differences in past-negative TP, the differences in self-ratings for mechanical/scientific creativity are Nevertheless, this finding is consistent with previous research that has found men rate themselves as being higher in scientific creativity (Kaufman, 2006).
+As in the case of sex differences in past-negative TP, the sex differences in self-ratings for are mechanical/scientific creativity small.
+Nevertheless, this finding is consistent with previous research that has found men rate themselves as being higher in scientific creativity (Kaufman, 2006).
 It should be stated that just because men rate themselves higher in mechanical/scientific creativity, it does not necessarily mean that men are actually higher in mechanical/scientific creativity.
-Future research should attempt measure actual to mechanical/scientific creativity and how mechanical/scientific creativity may differ from mechanical/scientific related notions intelligence.
+Future research should attempt to measure actual creativity mechanical/scientific and how mechanical/scientific creativity may differ from mechanical/scientific related notions of intelligence.